Data Centers in Cosenza

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 5.
-As of September 2025, the market provides a concentrated selection of 5–10 carriers.
-While the density is lower than Milan, it offers sufficient diversity for resilient regional routing and local loop requirements.
+As of September 2025, the market hosts a concentrated selection of 5–10 carriers.
+While the density is lower than Milan, it provides sufficient diversity for resilient regional routing and local loop requirements.

 Internet Exchange Points (IXPs): Most public peering occurs via the nearest national hubs in Rome or Milan.
 Local traffic relies on private peering or backhaul to these larger exchanges to ensure efficient routing across the Italian peninsula as of September 2025.